bukalapak/snowboard/README.md

 $ snowboard mock -S -C cert.pem -K key.pem API.apib
 ```

-For example, for local development, you can utilize [mkcert](https://github.com/FiloSottile/mkcert) to create your local development certificates and use them with snowboard:
+For example, for local development, you can utilize [mkcert](https://github.com/FiloSottile/mkcert) to create your local development certificate and use it with snowboard:

 ```
 # generate localhost certificate